 You Can Help

-- $10 can provide one patient education booklet to a new Kidney patient to better understand their disease, treatment options available, coping, nutrition, and services available through the Nebraska Kidney Association.
+$10 can provide one patient education booklet to a new Kidney patient to help them better understand their disease, treatment options available, coping, nutrition and services available through the Nebraska Kidney Association.

 Dollars at Work

 344 people statewide were screened through the KEDS program.